GOcontroll/GOcontroll-Simulink-Crank-Storyboard/README.md

 This can be done in the home tab of **Matlab** -> **preferences** (environment section) -> **MATLAB** -> **Add-Ons**.
 Change the installation folder to something like "MATLAB*your matlab version*_addons", do this for all your Matlab installations.
 This way it is easier to maintain version compatibility between toolboxes and Matlab.
 For more info see [the help page](https://nl.mathworks.com/help/matlab/matlab_env/get-add-ons.html).

+To install, for now download the latest version from the github releases page.
+In the future:
 Download the Crank-Storyboard-Simulink add-on from the Matlab add-on explorer.

 Create a crank_files folder in your project root: